Yonatan-Rozen/01-pure-react/README.md

 ## Description

 This project includes using react in its pure form\
-With the most basic hooks (useState & useEffect)
+With examples of the most basic hooks (useState & useEffect)

 ### Runs the app by :